arielchuri/forglory/crystalcastles/rules/output/output.md

 A weapon way have many effects, in addition to health loss, based on the wounds given and rolling 4s, 5s, or 6s.

+### Initiative

+Characters may roll speed to determine initiative or, the patron my decide who goes first based on the player's desired actions and circumstances.
+Some actions take precedence over others.

+1. Talking
+2. Moving
+3. Acting
+4. Combat

 ### Common actions

+The players may choose any action they think of.
+The following is a list of common actions and their possible mechanical interpretations.

+- Hold: Call an action but execute it only if something else happens.
+An example would be holding your attack until you, or someone else is about to be attacked or waiting until a spell is cast.
-- Evade: add to **smart** to defense roll until next turn
+- Evade: Burn **stamina** to roll **speed** avoid that much damage from one attack, until next turn.
-- Focus: add you **smart** dice to a roll until your next turn's action.
+- Focus: Add your **smart** dice to a roll on your next turn's action.
-- Disengage: Roll **strength** or **speed** to put distance between you and your opponent.
+- Disengage: Roll **strength** or **speed** against their **strength** or **speed** to put distance between you and your opponent.
-- Shield: Roll attack but some dice are not subtracted from the target's defense roll and are instead added to a compatriot's defense roll.
+- Shield: Roll attack but some dice are not subtracted from the target's HP and are instead added to a compatriot's HP until next turn.
+- Catch your breath: Regain a die of **stamina**.

 https://www.reddit.com/r/rpg/comments/pehi27/what_rpg_mechanic_made_you_stop_for_a_second_and/

+The Feng Shui 2 RPG has an actual rule stating that if the GM provides a situation the players are obligated to come up with reasons their PCs are involved.
+If I remember correctly, the stated example is seeing smoke coming from the local hospital inspiring players to say things like, "My uncle is there for a treatment!"
+"My sister works there!" and so on.
+Reasons the PCs need to engage with plot setups.

 https://www.reddit.com/r/osr/comments/pg9xo2/the_osr_combat_is_boring_chestnut_blog_post/

+Another suggestion I'd give is to have combat encounters have some other goal besides surviving.
+Kill the underlings before they can pull a lever that releases a giant monster, save the captive from getting sacrificed while gnolls block your passage, or snatch the jewel powering an ancient mech while it attacks the party.

 ## Suffering

-Gain a wound (see _Wounds_) every time you lose a health die and from some critical hits. level of complication you gain from injury depends on how many health die you have left. injuries may effect other stat dice.
+Gain a wound (see _Wounds_) every time you lose a **health** die and from some critical hits.
+The level of complication you gain from injury depends on how many **health** die you have left. injuries may effect other stat dice.

-If you lose two Health dice in a ingle round, roll on the _Severe Wound Table_ for the damage type suffered if it exists.
+If you lose two **health** dice to a single attack, roll on the _Severe Wound Table_ for the damage type suffered if it exists.

-For the last roll (0hp) use the _Fatal Wound Table_ for the damage type and, if the result is death, roll on the character's _Death Table_ if it exists.
+For the last roll (0hp) use the _Fatal Wound Table_ for the damage type and, if the result is death, roll on the on the general or the character's _Death Table_.

 ### Wound Tables